Automatic or Manual Cash-Flow Management (CFM)

 Use this setting if you prefer to enter the client's desired spending amount.

-In the years following the selected CFM Start Age, Snap will automatically contribute to (or withdraw from) assets in order to reach the desired after-tax spending amount.
+In the years beginning with the selected CFM Start Age, Snap will automatically contribute to (or withdraw from) assets in order to reach the desired after-tax spending amount.
 You can change the year that automatic cash flow management starts by adjusting the CFM Start Age.

 Use this setting if you prefer to enter the client's planned savings to various investment accounts and assume they spend the rest.